63. Provocations and invitations to play

 This is the provocation.

-Henry likes bridges and we want to deepen his understanding of their construction.
+My son likes bridges and we want to deepen his understanding of their construction.
 But he has to work it out for himself.

 He doesn't have enough blocks to span the gap.
 He will have to use his imagination to find other materials that will do the job.
-And knowing Henry, we expect that halfway through the construction he will suddenly decide to convert it into Tower Bridge, with a road that can be raised up.
+And knowing his interests, we expect that halfway through the construction he will suddenly decide to convert it into Tower Bridge, with a road that can be raised up.
 He knows where the craft materials are kept and we've made sure that it's stocked up with card, string and sellotape, ready when he needs it.